enterstudio/DDAbstract/README.md

 @end
 ```
 - Create a new View for our ViewController: new file -> CocoaTouch Class.
 Call it `DDFirstScreenView` and make it inherit `DDAbstractView`.
 The name of your View **must** match the name of your ViewController.
-You can also have custom views that are specific to a device type by appending `_Pad` or `_Phone` to your view file's name.
+You can also have custom views that are specific to a device type by appending `_Pad` or `_Phone` to your view class' name.
 In our case, that would be:
 	- `DDFirstScreenView` (base UIView, includes properties/methods relevant to all device types)
 	- `DDFirstScreenView_Pad` inherits `DDFirstScreenView`
 	- `DDFirstScreenView_Phone` inherits `DDFirstScreenView`